 The first day was spent traveling to Bandhavgarh from New Delhi.
 And when we reached our accommodation, most of us were almost clapping.
 The Monsoon Forest Lodge is a glimpse of the bygone era chastely preserved in time.
 Take a look…what a beauty nestling amid dense woods of Bandhavgarh!

 Monsoon Forest is a unique eco-lodge with luxury air-conditioned tents and indigenous central Indian mud house styled architecture.
 With a view of the beautiful grasslands, the forest and the Bandhavgarh Fort in the distance, serenity seeps into you.

-We had reached here around 4 pm.
+We reached here around 4 pm.
 And post a shower, while we had snacks, it was time for the birds to return to the nests.
 The region around the lodge began echoing with the songs of birds and I rushed to bring out my camera.
-Some fifteen different birds, I clicked that evening.
+I managed to click some fifteen different birds that evening.
 And later all of us went Owl and Nightjar spotting in the thickets around the lodge.
 It was pure fun before a typical village meal by the bonfire.
 What a beginning to the tour.

 The next day began with Langurs giving us a wake-up call at 5:30 am on the rooftop!
 We all were laughing at the site since most of us had pushed off our alarms.
 And if these creatures had not arrived in time, we would have missed our morning tiger safari!

 Bandhavgarh has three zones which are ideal for Tiger Spotting – TALA, MAGADHI and KHITAULI.
 And these are best traversed on jeep safaris for which tourists need prior permits.